p-lange/Clockworld/Rules/SKILLS.md

 **Riding** - this Skill is used when mounted on a horse or similar creature, or when controlling a vehicle pulled by one.
 Simply riding a horse as a form of transportation does not require a Check.

-## Interaction
+## Mental Prowess
-**_Interaction Skills give you the tools to lie, intimidate, and navigate the social world, as well as your mental training._**
+**_Mental Prowess Skills give you the tools to lie, intimidate, and navigate the social world, as well as your mental training._**

 Skill | Actions
 ------- | -------